“Whilst you’re there” – a slippery slope in business

 In situations like this, your first port of call should always be the customer.

-Call them, speak to them, explain your findings and how you aren’t happy.
+Call them, speak to them, and explain your findings and how you aren’t happy.
 If possible, get them to come down so you can show them!
-We are normally talking about a day or more’s work and several hundred pounds so get them involved.
+We are normally talking about a day or more’s work and several hundred pounds, so get them involved.

 Yes, we all make calculation errors and end up having to do a little more work to take account for them, but, from a certain point, nobody should be working for free.